DanieleGioia/PerishableMEC/README.md

 The library offers flexibility in modeling various offline retailers managed by a single OFC.
 However, note that allocation policies for multiple offline retailers require rationing and they are not currently available.
 The generation of correlated scenarios too is currently only available for a single offline channel together with the online channel.
 Contributions and developments in this area are encouraged and welcomed.

 This library was crafted by me starting from a blank page.
-I did my best to provide a useful README and adequate comments.
+I did my best to provide a useful README and adequate comments, but it can be made way more efficient and faster.
 If you're a researcher or an academic enthusiast, feel free to dive in and use this for your research endeavors.
-All I ask is for some credit where it's due!
 The code supports the following article.
 If you employ any part of this code elsewhere, we recommend citing the original article.

 ```Bibtex
 @article{gioia2023Onthe,